jolhoeft/hyperium.github.io/_guides/server/handle_post.md

 to modify the approach for handling other types of posted data and rendered responses.

-The basic approach to handling posts is to take the requst body (which implements `futures::stream::Stream`) and apply a series of adapters until it is transformed into response futures (`Service::Future`, which is `Box<Future<Item = Self::Response, Error = Self::Error>>` in the `params.rs` example).
+The basic approach to handling posts is to take the request body (which implements `futures::stream::Stream`) and apply a series of adapters until it is transformed into response future (`Service::Future`, which is `Box<Future<Item = Self::Response, Error = Self::Error>>` in the `params.rs` example).
 While it appears easier to transform the request body directly into the response body, that approach makes it difficult to exit early if there is a problem, such as a malformed request or a service is unavailable.
 Small quickly rendered response bodies can be generated as part of the response future.
-Larger responses that may take time to stream to the client will need to be generated in a separate stream for the response body.
+Larger responses that may take time to stream to the client will need to be generated in a separate stream from the response body.

 ## Setup